Skip to content

 Exit wounds form where the bullet (or secondary bone or jacket fragments) breaks out from the inside of the skin.
 Because the skin is pushed outward from beneath, the wound edges evert (turn outward), giving the classical irregular, stellate, or slit-like exit appearance.
 There is no abrasion collar on a non-shored exit wound, no grease ring, and no soot or stippling.
 The wound edges are macerated and irregular from the inside-out tearing, unlike the cleaner punched margins of a distant-range entry wound.

-The Krishan Kumar Malik v.
-State of Haryana (2011, Supreme Court of India) case required expert testimony on whether wound margins indicated entry or exit status in a firearms homicide.
-The Supreme Court's judgment addressed the standard of proof for firearms expert evidence and affirmed that wound-morphology evidence, when documented to DiMaio's standard, meets the threshold for conclusive identification of firing direction.
+Firearms homicide cases in India have required expert testimony on whether wound margins indicate entry or exit status.
+Indian courts have progressively affirmed that wound-morphology evidence, when documented to recognised standards, meets the threshold for conclusive identification of firing direction.

 Shored exit wounds are the most clinically significant exception.
 When the exiting skin is pressed firmly against a hard surface at the moment of bullet exit, the surface acts as a brace preventing eversion.
 The result is an exit wound with an abrasion rim produced by friction against the supporting surface, closely mimicking the abrasion collar of an entry wound.
 Shoring surfaces include car seat backs, belt buckles, shoe soles, concrete flooring, body armour panels, and any other hard material in contact with the skin.
 DiMaio dedicates substantial discussion to shored exits in Chapter 4, noting that failure to correlate wound morphology with positional evidence from the scene is the most common mechanism by which forensic pathologists assign incorrect entry/exit status.